Hey, Home Adventurers, let's talk about 6 Thanksgiving Day Mistakes that will cost you money, shall we?

 If you don't have a budget, you are going to overspend money this Thanksgiving Day.
 So start budgeting, and most importantly, keep it real!
 What you need to budget for:

 Keep the budget simple and spend what you can afford!

 Spending money on Thanksgiving Day decorations

 Cut down on your Thanksgiving Day decorations and simply save the money.
 Adding to everything buying decorations, such as Thanksgiving Day plates and cups, is a waste of money.
-Let nature be your decorations, buy pumpkins; and for Thanksgiving Day, let the turkey be the centerpiece.
+Instead, let nature be your decorations, buy pumpkins, and let the turkey be the centerpiece for Thanksgiving Day.

-No need to spend money on decorations that are only for that day when your budget is limited.
+There's no need to spend money on decorations only for that day when your budget is limited.

-Thanksgiving Day is a fantastic time of the year, and you shouldn’t be worrying about breaking the bank on this day.
-Avoiding these 6 mistakes will help keep you on track with your finances and what is essential.
+Thanksgiving Day is a fantastic time of the year, and you shouldn't be worrying about breaking the bank on this day.
+However, avoiding these six mistakes will help keep you on track with your finances and what is essential.